shinglyu/shinglyu.github.io/_drafts/-n-update-aws-security-groups-with-terraform.md

 }
 ```

-This security group has two rules, it allows inbound traffic from the `10.0.1.0/24` IP range on port 80, and allows all outbound traffic.
+This security group has two rules; it allows inbound traffic from the `10.0.1.0/24` IP range on port 80, and allows all outbound traffic.
 This security group is used by an application load balancer to control the traffic:

 ```hcl
 resource "aws_lb" "example" {